Health Focus

 You have to speak the body's language: breath, temperature, and physical sensation.
 That is what every technique below does.

-3 Core Micro-Practices for Stress Relief
+3 Core Micro-Practices for Natural Stress Relief

 1. The Box Breathing Technique (Used by Navy SEALs)